andcho09/SimpleRssMailer/README.md

 Run tests either from:

-1. VS Code using the "Test" launch configuration
+1. VS Code using the "Test" launch configuration (recommend to avoid AWS X-Ray log spam which sets the `AWS_XRAY_SDK_ENABLED` environment variable to `false`)
-1. The terminal using:
+1. Or the terminal using:

 	```
 	python -m unittest discover test